How To Find Out Where Someone Works for Child Support Legally

 Child support obligations can be agreed upon by the parents of the child without court involvement, called a voluntary service agreement; however, most child support cases require assistance from the state child support enforcement program and the local courts

-When learning how to find out where someone works for child support and where paternity is questioned, a court must intervene to establish not only the child support amount, but whether or not the person identified as the father is the biological parent, and find the father when paternity has been determined.
+When learning how to discover where someone works for child support and where paternity is questioned, a court must intervene to establish not only the child support amount, but whether or not the person identified as the father is the biological parent, and find the father when paternity has been determined.

 Determining the amount of child support a person will pay each month depends on a number of factors in addition to state laws.
 Some things that are considered when determining the child support amount include: